 All latest stories

-The General Affairs Council adopted conclusions on the European Union Strategy for the Adriatic and Ionian Region.
-Ministers also dealt with preparations for the upcoming European Council summit.
+The General Affairs Council adopted conclusions on the EU enlargement process and on the role of the Council in safeguarding rule of law.
+It also dealt with preparations for the upcoming European Council.

 Meeting in Brussels, ministers reached a political agreement on 2015 fishing opportunities for certain fish stocks in EU and non-EU waters and in the Black Sea.
 The Council also discussed agricultural issues, such as agricultural expenditure and young farmers.

 The European Commission adopted its Work Programme for 2015 – setting out the actions the Commission intends to take over the next 12 months to make a real difference for jobs, growth and investment and bring concrete benefits for citizens.

 Syria and Iraq as well as the fight against ISIL were the main themes of the Foreign Affairs Council.
 In the margins of the Council meeting, the first EU-Ukraine Association Council was also organised.

 At a meeting of the education, youth, culture and sport Council, ministers adopted conclusions on entrepreneurship in education and training.
 These conclusions highlight that entrepreneurship requires the development of a series of competences, which should be addressed at all levels of education and training.

 At a meeting of the Foreign Council Affairs on development issues, EU ministers discussed a new framework for the coordination of international aid efforts.
 They also adopted conclusions on migration in EU development cooperation.

 Meeting in Brussels, employment ministers agreed on the reform of the European network of employment services, or EURES, to provide better job search and recruitment services across Europe.

 As of 13 December 2014, new EU food labelling rules, adopted by the European Parliament and the Council in 2011, will ensure that consumers receive clearer, more comprehensive and accurate information on food content, and help them make informed choices about what they eat.